Our Vision

 The STEER Center

-Sylvia L. Quinton, Esq., CRA, is a tax-exempt organization attorney with expertise in grants management, fund development, higher education, business development and partnerships, substance abuse prevention (perceived risk of marijuana use), HIV/AIDS prevention, and economics.
+Sylvia L. Quinton, Esq., EdD, CRA, is a tax-exempt organization attorney with expertise in grants management, fund development, higher education, business development and partnerships, substance abuse prevention (perceived risk of marijuana use), HIV/AIDS prevention, and economics.
 Her focus is working with community-based organizations to become influencers by creating access to political and economic power for their customers; developing magnet for money organizations.
 She has an impressive public and private grant portfolio exceeding $25 million; including funding from the National Science Foundation, Maryland Department of Education, and the US Department of Health and Human Services.

 Not many change agents can be credited with creating new terminology that altered the policies of a nation.
 Quinton’s innovative and courageous thinking has turned the nonprofit industry up-side down with her “out-of-the-box” strategy to complete the unfinished agenda of the American Experiment as well as the Civic Rights Movement.
 Centuries from now her new term “Community Investor” will be the defining moment of true equality in the economic world.
 Her book entitled Community Investors: Making Money While Making Social Change is a strategic ready-to-use tool for maintaining and sustaining public and private investments in communities.